i9wa4/i9wa4.github.io/.github/README.md

 <https://i9wa4.github.io>

-## 1. How to render this blog locally
+## 1. How to render this page locally

 ```sh
 quarto render
 ```

-## 2. How to deploy this blog
+## 2. How to deploy this page

 ```sh
 quarto publish